7RU7H/Archive/Hardware/x86-Architecture.md

 - Stack - First-in-last-out section of memory where data is pushed on to the stack and popped after use, which entails control flow for the program as instruction-after-instruction is pushed then popped off the stack till programs termination.
 	- Stack Frame
-	- Stack Pointer points to the top of the stack and both increments and decrements
+	- Stack Pointer points to the top of the Stack and both increments and decrements
-	- Base Pointer points to the bottom of the stack and remains constant
+	- Base Pointer points to the bottom of the Stack and remains constant
 	- Function Prologue:
 		1. Arguments of a function are pushed to the stack before the function starts execution
-		2. Return Address is pushed onto the stack
+		2. Return Address is pushed onto the Stack
-		3. Saved Based Pointer is pushed onto the stack
+		3. Saved Based Pointer is pushed onto the Stack
 		4. Base pointer changed to current top of the Stack
 		5. Function then executes and the Stack pointer increments
 	 - Function Epilogue:
 		 - Old Base Pointer is popped off the stack and onto the Base Pointer when the function exits
 		 - Return address is popped off to the Instruction Pointer
-		 - Stack Pointer is rearranged to point to the top of the stack
+		 - Stack Pointer is rearranged to point to the top of the Stack
 - Code - contains the programs code
 - Heap - a continuous two dimensional blob of memory of a set size that data is created and destroy during a programs execution
 - Data - contains initialised data that is only constant